torchiaf/code-editor/README.md

   }
   resp:
   {
-    "message": "configured",
+    "message": "Configurations saved",
     "data": {
-      "query": some query params to access the git repository }
+      "query-param": some query params to access the git repository }
   }
   ```